pipinosuke/sakupro/content/pages/about.md

 ---
-title: Sample page
+title: About
-path: "/page"
+path: "/about"
-excerpt: A sample page.
+excerpt: Ahiu.
 ---

 ## Dicta tela magis